EmpyreanKnight/suppmaterial-25-yingzhe-AIOpsSelection/README.md

 ## Experiment Results Data
 This part contains the output data from our main experiments.
 All output CSV files could be found under the `results` folder.
-We organize the CSV files into two folders.
-The `preliminary_results` folder contains files for the Preliminary Study section, while the `experiment_results` folder contains files for our main results, we only provide the CSV files after combining separate files together for simplicity.

 ## Results Analysis
 This part contains code for the analysis of our experiment results.
 All code could be found under the `analysis` folder.